stackblitz-labs/pkg.pr.new/README.md

 Remember to set the necessary permissions in your workflow.

-This custom approach gives you full control over how pkg.pr.new communicates its results, allowing you to integrate it seamlessly into your development workflow.
+This custom approach gives you full control over how pkg.pr.new communicates its results.

 ---